Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 ## History

 A platform is a combination of hardware and system software.
-For each platform, XS requires an interface file, `xs6Platform.h`, and an implementation file, `xs6Platform.c`
+For each platform, XS requires an interface file, `xsPlatform.h`, and an implementation file, `xsPlatform.c`

-Historically, XS used one interface file, `xs6Platform.h` splitting the implementation into two files: `xs6Platform.c` and `xs6Host.c`.
+Historically, XS used one interface file, `xsPlatform.h` splitting the implementation into two files: `xsPlatform.c` and `xsHost.c`.
 Many platforms shared the same interface and implementation files, based either on the KinomaJS platform abstraction, or on an adhoc platform abstraction for command line tools.

 Further, an XS machine had many ways to find and load modules and programs: from JS files, from stand alone compiled XSB files with or without companion DLL or SO files, and from a linked XSA file with a companion DLL or SO file...
 The XS platform was in charge of providing such options.